Kakching: Pakhangba Temple

 The Pakhangba Temple (Iputhou Pakhangba Laishang/Ibudhou Pakhangba Laishang) of the Kakching Garden is built in traditional Meitei architecture.
 It has a serpentine dragon statue of God Pakhangba being installed inside the temple hall.
 Visitors offer fruits and flowers to deity to seek his blessings.
 The shrine is located inside but just next to the entrance gate of the Kakching Garden.

 Statue of Haoreima Sampubi

 Politics

 Kakching is part of Outer Manipur (Lok Sabha constituency).
 It sends one MLA in the state assembly.
 Shri Mayanglambam Rameshwor Singh represents Kakching following the 11th assembly election.

-Health Care Services
+Health care

 Kakching has a government run Community Health Centre at the foothill of Kakching Mahadeva, near Good Shepherd School.
 It was previously a fully-fledged hospital known as Kakching Rural Hospital.
 There are additionally many private clinics.

 Jivan Hospital is a newly opened hospital run by two retired para-medical officers, Dr. Yengkhom Ashok Kumar and his wife Dr. Y. Jivanlata, a retired District Medical Superintendent.
 It is situated near the Assam Rifle camp.
 The hospital provides medical services to villages in Chandel, Thoubal and some parts of Churachandpur district.
 It is the only service available in these areas, apart from those at Imphal.
 Jivan Hospital meets emergency needs, particularly to Accident and Emergency patients.